contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 *id*
 > Type: `Guid`
-> The id of the Entry.
+> The id of the entry.

 *languageCode*
 > Type: `string`